-occurrence in most English translations is in Genesis 2, where it occurs twice.
-The first occurrence is in a sentence traditionally held to be describing the institution of marriage, 'therefore a man shall leave his father and mother and hold fast to his wife, and they shall become one flesh', while the second occurrence describes Eve in particular.
-In the New Testament Jesus is recorded in Matthew 19:6 as referring back to Genesis 2 when he says:
+The Christian Scriptures present marriage as an institution of divine origin.
+The first marriage-related word to appear in most English translations of the Scriptures is the word 'wife', and its first occurrence in most English translations is in Genesis 2,3 where it occurs twice.4 This first occurrence is in a sentence traditionally held to be describing the institution of marriage - 'therefore a man shall leave his father and mother and hold fast to his wife, and they shall become one flesh'5 - while the second occurrence describes Eve in particular.6 In the New Testament, Jesus is recorded in Matthew 19:6 as referring back to Genesis 2 when he says:

-'Have you not read that he who created them from the beginning made them male and female, and said, "Therefore a man shall leave his father and his mother and hold fast to his wife, and the two shall become one flesh"?
+Have you not read that he who created them from the beginning made them male and female, and said, "Therefore a man shall leave his father and his mother and hold fast to his wife, and the two shall become one flesh"?
 So they are no longer two but one flesh.
-What therefore God has joined together, let not man separate.'
+What therefore God has joined together, let not man separate.77

-Here Jesus says that it is God that unites two people in marriage, and he links ('therefore') this teaching to Genesis 2.
+Here, Jesus says that it is God that unites two people in marriage, and he links ('therefore') this teaching to Genesis 2.
 This seems to make it plain that marriage, together with its consequent status, is an institution of divine origin.
-Against this view is the view that marriage is a purely social or state institution.
+Contra this is the view that marriage is a purely social or state institution.